 Druk Path Trek – Day 2

-On leaving the camp we climb fairly steeply for 1hr then follow a ridge with views of Mt Jomolhari.
+On leaving the camp climb fairly steeply for 1hr then follow a ridge with views of Mt Jomolhari.
 A steep descent takes you to the campsite next to a beautiful lake.
 15km.

 Overnight camping.